General Health June 6 - Written by Krista DeKuyper

 The MSI Card is an essential component of Nova Scotia’s healthcare system.
 It provides provincial residents with access to a wide array of medical services, such as hospital stays, physician visits, diagnostic tests, and more.
 The insurance plan is provincially funded and managed by Medavie Blue Cross on behalf of the Nova Scotia Department of Health and Wellness.

-Who is eligible for MSI card?
+Who is eligible for the MSI card?

 Eligibility Criteria for Nova Scotia Residents